solarvps/askthecompany/README.md

 Build using CodeIgniter, with a little help from Twitter Bootstrap, Parsley.js, Font Awesome, and Animate.css.

-Brought to you with love by your friends at [SolarVPS](http://www.solarvps.com)
+Brought to you with love by your friends at [Solar VPS](http://www.solarvps.com)

 ## Setup